 12. All dietary restrictions are accommodated

 However, no good things can go without a single downside.
 Since only a handful of people work at the restaurant, which popularity increases exponentially, the wait time might be long.
 (We had to wait for almost an hour for our orders.)
 The best way to avoid such inconveniences is to order beforehand over the phone.
 By the time you reach The Greenery Café, your food will be ready for you to pick up.
-You may take it out or indulge in it in the backyard of the restaurant.
+You can take it out or enjoy it in the backyard of the restaurant.